The Boy in the Dress (novel): Plot

-The story follows a 12-year-old boy named Dennis and his 14-year-old brother John.
-The boys remain with their father, who resorts to comfort eating after his wife leaves.
+The story follows a 12-year-old boy named Dennis, who lives in an ordinary house in an ordinary street in an ordinary town with his 14-year-old brother John.
+The boys remain with their father (referred to only as Dad), who resorts to comfort eating after his wife leaves, with Dennis and John driven apart.
 Dennis is talented in football and is one of the best on his team.
 However, he deeply misses his mother, who left their family about five years ago, and finds comfort remembering his mother's yellow dress in an old picture.
 Dennis sees the same dress on the cover of a Vogue magazine and buys a copy from Raj, the local shop owner.
 But when Dad finds the magazine, he is furious and forces Dennis to throw it away, while John teases him by calling him "Denise".
 At school that day, Dennis is given detention for kicking a football through an office window.
-While in detention, he talks to a girl named Lisa James, the prettiest and most fashionable girl in the school.
-Lisa invites him over to her house, showing Dennis her collection of Vogue magazines and dressing him up in girls' clothing.
-The two decide to go out in public, with Dennis in an electric blue dress, under the alter ego of "Denise", a French exchange student who speaks very little English.
+While in detention, he talks to a girl named Lisa James, said to be the prettiest and most fashionable girl in the school.
+Lisa invites him over to her house the next day, showing Dennis her collection of Vogue magazines and dressing him up in girls' clothing.
+The next week, the two decide to go out in public, with Dennis in an electric blue dress, under the alter ego of "Denise", a French exchange student who speaks very little English.
 They go to Raj's corner shop.
-Raj does not recognise Dennis, believing he is "Denise".
-Later on, they meet a friend of Lisa's named Mac, and he was so impressed by "Denise" that he asks "Denise" on a date, not knowing that it was actually Dennis.
-Following their success in fooling Raj and Mac, Dennis goes to school with Lisa as "Denise".
+Raj does not recognise Dennis, believing he is Denise.
+Later on, they meet a friend of Lisa's named Mac, and he is so impressed that he asks Denise on a date, not knowing that it was actually Dennis.
+Following their success in fooling Raj and Mac, Dennis goes to school with Lisa as Denise.

 In French class, the teacher starts speaking to Dennis in French (which he does not understand), and he ends up criticizing her French accent as a last resort, upsetting her in the progress.
-At breaktime, Dennis attempts to kick a football, slips, and his disguise falls off.
-Mr Hawtrey, the headmaster, gets furious and expels him from the school for cross-dressing, forcing Dennis to miss out on playing in an important football match.
+At breaktime, Darvesh kicks a ball towards Dennis, who cannot help himself, and kicks it back, causing his wig to fall off.
+Mr. Hawtrey becomes furious and expels him from the school for cross-dressing, forcing Dennis to miss out on playing in an important football match.
 Dad is enraged and sends Dennis to his room.
-Darvesh, Dennis's best friend, comes over but is sent back to his home by Dad.
-Later in the night, Lisa climbs up to Dennis's window and promises him that she'll find a way to get him back in school.
+Later, Dad sees him holding the half burned picture of Dennis, John, and his mother on the beach and demands he hand it over, which he reluctantly does.
+Darvesh, Dennis's best friend, comes over but is sent back home by Dad.
+After, Dennis spends the whole day holed up in his room hiding from his father, when Lisa climbs up to Dennis's window and promises him that she'll find a way to get him back in school.